mjcarroll/uLogMe/README.md

 **To start recording**

-1. Clone the repository to some folder: `$ git clone https://github.com/Naereen/ulogme.git`
+1. Clone the repository to some folder: `$ git clone https://github.com/Naereen/uLogMe.git`
 2. If you're on Ubuntu, make sure you have the dependencies: `$ sudo apt-get install xdotool wmctrl`.
 On Fedora, you may also need `$ sudo yum install gnome-screensaver`.
 3. `cd` inside and run `$ ./ulogme.sh` (note: this will ask you for sudo authentication which is required for `showkey` command).
 This will launch two scripts.
-[One](keyfreq.sh) records the frequency of keystrokes and the [other](logactivewin.sh) records active window titles.
+[One](scripts/keyfreq.sh) records the frequency of keystrokes and the [other](scripts/logactivewin.sh) records active window titles.
 Both write their logs into log files in the `logs/` directory.
 Every log file is very simple: just the unix time stamp followed by data, one per line (plain text file).

 **The user interface**

 1. **Important**.
-As *a one-time setup*, copy over [the example settings file](render/render_settings_example.js) to your own copy: `$ cp render/render_settings_example.js render/render_settings.js` to create your own `render_settings.js` settings file.
+As *a one-time setup*, copy over [the example settings file](render/js/render_settings_example.js) to your own copy: `$ cp render/js/render_settings_example.js render/js/render_settings.js` to create your own `render_settings.js` settings file.
 In this file modify everything to your own preferences.
 Follow the provided example to specify title mappings: A raw window title comes in, and we match it against regular expressions to determine what type of activity it is.
 For example, the code would convert "Google Chrome - some cool website" into just "Chrome", or "GitHub - Mozilla Firefox" into just "GitHub".
-Follow [the provided example](render/render_settings_example.js) and read the comments for all settings in the file.
+Follow [the provided example](render/js/render_settings_example.js) and read the comments for all settings in the file.
 2. Once that is set up, start the web server viewer: `$ python ulogme_serve.py`, and go to [the provided address](http://localhost:8124) (for example `http://localhost:8124`) in your browser.
 Hit the refresh button on top right every time you would like to refresh the results based on most recently recorded activity (it erases cache).
-You can also use a convenience file [`ulogme_serve.sh`](ulogme_serve.sh) to do both: start the server, and open the web-page.
+You can also use a convenience file [`ulogme_serve.sh`](scripts/ulogme_serve.sh) to do both: start the server, and open the web-page.
 3. If your data is not loading, try to explicitly run `$ python export_events.py` and then hit refresh.
-This should only be an issue the very first time you run ulogme.
+This should only be an issue the very first time you run uLogMe.

 **If you are using [tmux](https://tmux.github.io/)**